An4r3w/HorrorSounds/README.md

 # Horror Sounds Plugin

-Horror Sounds is an Exiled plugin for SCP: Secret Laboratory that adds random and spine-chilling horror sounds to enhance the atmosphere of your server.
-You can configure a list of custom sounds to be played randomly, creating an immersive and eerie experience for your players.
+Horror Sounds is an Exiled plugin for SCP: Secret Laboratory that adds random configurable CASSIEs (mainly sounds and short phrases) throught the game.

 ## Installation